SAFEHR-data/FlowEHR/README.md

 1. Log in to Azure

-    Run the `az-login` make command to authenticate to Azure
+    Run `az login` to authenticate to Azure

     ```bash
-    make az-login
+    az login
     ```

 2. Run `make all`